• Skip to main content

 Liturgy Planning Committee

 The Liturgy Planning Committee collaborates with the pastor on the spiritual and worship needs of the parish.
-Meetings are held the first Tuesday of each month at 6:30 p.m.
+Meetings are held the second Wednesday of each month at 6:30 p.m.

 Pastoral Council